 - A compatible device.

 2021 gave us one of tome dramatic finales in Formula 1 history.
+However, the 2022 F1 season was less dramatic.
 Here’s a recap:

 And it’s that kind of drama that attracts broadcasters and viewers like us.
 Here are some of the channels where you can catch Formula 1 action: